 What is website traffic

 Website traffic is the measurement of people who visit a website.
-When creating a website, web traffic is one of the important metrics, as it measures the potential customers, business leads, sales and (depending on the nature of your site) readers or followers you have.
+When understanding how to make a website, web traffic is one of the important metrics, as it measures the potential customers, business leads, sales and (depending on the nature of your site) readers or followers you have.

 Why is website traffic important?

 The question of how to make a website is intimately linked to another: How many and what kind of web users do you hope to reach?
 Website traffic and its rate of conversion (to sales, for example) is the very basis of online marketing.
-Over time, higher traffic can lead to new product lines, and potentially more employees, more branches, and more products.
-In short, website traffic leads to growth.
+Over time, higher traffic from a variety of traffic sources can lead to new product lines, and potentially more employees, more branches, and more products.
+In short, website traffic leads to growth and the monetization of said website.

 What is good website traffic?